 V. COMMITTEES

-There shall be an Executive Committee composed of the elected Officers, Immediate Past President and appointed chairs of the standing committees including but not limited to Newsletter, Membership, National Service Project NSP, ISC (or other potential committee representatives as determined by YMCA Alumni National Board).
+There shall be an Executive Committee composed of the elected Officers, Immediate Past President and appointed chairs of the standing committees including, but not limited to: Newsletter, Membership, National Service Project NSP, ISC (or other potential committee representatives as determined by YMCA Alumni National Board).
 These are committees of the National YMCA Alumni board with representatives from each chapter including Sam Schreiner.

 The President shall appoint a Nominating Committee at least one membership meeting prior to expiration of current officers’ terms.
 The Nominating Committee will announce the nominees at least 30 days before election.